fooltowise/fooltowise.github.io/_posts/2020-02-04-What-Is-Wisdom.markdown

 tags: [ featured]
 ---

-This blog is all about getting wiser and living a good life, so it is high time that we discuss in details what I mean by wisdom.
+This blog is all about getting wiser and living a good life, so it high time that we discuss in details what I mean by wisdom.
 I want to show how wisdom is not intelligence, but a practical ability to navigate through life.
 I will also discuss how to get progressively wiser, both by personal and vicarious experience.

 #### Wisdom is not the same as Intelligence and Knowledge

 You could think that wisdom and intelligence are the same thing.
-But that's not the case!
-How many brilliant, intelligent people end up living a miserable and unhappy life?
-Smart people are not spared from divorces, bankruptcy or suicide.
+But that's not the case! **How many brilliant, intelligent people end up living a miserable and unhappy life?** Smart people are not spared from divorces, bankruptcy or suicide.
 The world is full of brilliant persons who made wrong decisions:

-- Evariste Galois is famous for having laid the foundations of modern mathematics and group theory.
+- The French mathematician Évariste Galois laid the foundations of modern mathematics and group theory.
 He died at 20 in a duel he accepted but knew he would lose.
 - LTCM was a hedge fund operating in the nineties.
 Among its staff were two Nobel prizes in economics and the most brilliant bond traders of the time.
 After a very promising start, the fund hit bankruptcy in a few months because of excessive leverage and self-confidence in its models.
 The bankruptcy left an indelible stain on the reputation and career of its members, and sometimes led as well to their personal bankruptcy.
 - David Foster Wallace is one the best writers of the last century.
 His novel *Infinite Jest* is universally considered as a masterpiece.
 His commencement speech *[This is water](https://fs.blog/2012/04/david-foster-wallace-this-is-water/)* has been inspirational for thousands of people.
 And yet he was unhappy and committed suicide.
 How come?